nikita03565/challenge/README.txt

 ]

 2. "Download all PDFs"
+To call help run this command:
+$ python download_pdfs.py -h (or --help)
 To run the script use next command:
 $ python download_pdfs.py "Form W-2" 2015 2021
 Arguments order: Form name, start year, end year.
 Arguments after the third are ignored.